vk12122/bitvijays.github.io-sphinx/docs/LFC-Vulnhub.rst

   18:02:04.100773 ARP, Request who-has 192.168.56.3 tell 192.168.56.101, length 28
   18:02:04.096292 IP 192.168.56.101.36327 > 192.168.56.1.4444: Flags [S],

-On listening on the port 4444, we might receive a something like a base64 encoded string or some message.
+While listening on port 4444, we might receive a something like a base64 encoded string or some message.

 ::